ThePython10110/ExchangeClone/README.md

 ## Known issues:
 * It is impossible to die from most things when wearing DM/RM armor in MineClon(e/ia)...
 There's some rounding thing that happens when the player has 1 health or something.
 I can't figur it out.
 * When machines are exploded, they (and the items inside) do not drop.
 I can't figure out why.
+* For technical reasons (making them work with MCL hoppers), Exchange Orbs and Upgrades can be used as fuel.
+This isn't really a problem, but it will be removed once I decide the new hopper API is new enough that most people are using it.
 * Dark/Red matter shears will sometimes (randomly) be treated as normal shears when used by MCL dispensers.
 This will not be fixed.

 **If you have a suggestion or notice a bug, visit the [GitHub issues page](https://github.com/thepython10110/exchangeclone/issues).**